Why do some narcissists always seem to return to an ex?

 Some might genuinely know what they are doing, yet as it serves them, they don’t care, they have a disorder it’s who they are, it has become their beliefs and their way of life, they see no reason to change as they believe anything wrong with their life is always someone else’s fault.

-It can be a few months or a lot of years, yet most narcissistic people seem at some point return to an ex of theirs that apparently treated the narcissist so terribly.
+It can be a few months or a lot of years, yet most narcissistic people seem at some point to return to an ex of theirs that apparently treated the narcissist oh so terribly.

-That crazy ex might have even been around at the start of your relationship, to warn you off.
-Yet, the narcissist had Already informed you they would do this, that their ex is obsessed with them and just can not let go, that they stalk them, and with some of the exes that come searching for answers, messaging to see what’s happening, messaging to warn you, this often backs up within our own minds, the stories the narcissist is telling us, again we have the narcissists words and the exes actions.
-Yet, we don’t have the knowledge as to why the ex is acting how they are, due to no closure and never-ending smear campaigns, they just want to be heard.
+That crazy ex might have even been around at the start of your relationship to warn you off.
+Yet, the narcissist had already informed you they would do this, that their ex is obsessed with them and just can not let go, that the ex stalks them, and with some of the exes that come searching for answers, messaging to see what’s happening, messaging to warn you, this often backs up within our own minds, the stories the narcissist is telling us, again we have the narcissists words and the exes actions.
+Yet, we don’t have the knowledge as to why the ex is acting how they are.
+Due to no closure and never-ending smear campaigns, they just want to be heard.

-When they go back to an ex If you ask them why you are lucky enough to get an answer, you’ll get answers like.
+When they go back to an ex, If you ask them why you are unlucky enough to get an answer, you’ll get answers like.
 “You made me realise how much I truly loved them.”
-Or “They’ve promised to change, the children deserve an opportunity to see if we can make it work.”
-The ex themselves just hasn’t managed to see clearly or break the trauma bond and are in the middle of being re-idolised by the narcissist, and all the lies the narcissist is telling them now.
+Or “They’ve promised to change.
+The children deserve an opportunity to see if we can make it work.”
+The ex themselves just hasn’t managed to see clearly or break the trauma bond and are in the middle of being re-idealised by the narcissist and all the lies the narcissist is telling them now.

 You might have even tried to get them to come back to you, and you will probably at some point have been that crazy ex to another person that the narcissist went back to.